-For more information, please refer to BCA's website for the Code of Practice on Buildability.
+For more information, please refer to BCA's website for the COP on Buildability.

 Earth Control Measures

 Public Utilities Board (PUB) has amended its Code of Practice on Surface Water Drainage to provide comprehensive guidelines on how the industry can apply more effective erosion and sedimentation control measures, this came into force in October 2006.